Particle physics - LHC - ATLAS

 PUBLICATIONS REVIEWER

-Reviewed ATLAS–CERN publications on behalf of ČVUT in Prague.
+Reviewed ATLAS–CERN publications on behalf of:

 Plenary Talks

-Recent ATLAS results relevant for PDFs at low and high x, saturation in both pp and HI collisions
+Recent ATLAS results relevant for PDFs at low and high x, saturation in both $pp$ and HI collisions

 Event: Diffraction and Low-x — Sicily, Italy

-Top production in Heavy Ion (PbPb and $p$Pb) collisions
+Top production in Heavy Ion (\(\mathrm{Pb}+\mathrm{Pb}\) and $p+\mathrm{Pb}$) collisions

 Event: ATLAS Week, 30th birthday — University of Lisbon, Lisbon, Portugal